ksalekk/ecg-monitor/README.md

 # ECG Monitor

 ### Disclaimer
 This app provides only information for educational purposes.
-This App is not medical or treatment advice, professional diagnosis, opinion, or services – and may not be treated as such by the user.
-As such, this App may not be relied upon for the purposes of medical diagnosis or as a recommendation for medical care or treatment.
-The information provided by this App is not a substitute for professional medical advice, diagnosis or treatment.
+This app is not medical or treatment advice, professional diagnosis, opinion, or services – and may not be treated as such by the user.
+As such, this app may not be relied upon for the purposes of medical diagnosis or as a recommendation for medical care or treatment.
+The information provided by this app is not a substitute for professional medical advice, diagnosis or treatment.

 ### General
-Simple script for displaying electrocardiography data collected before into csv formatted file.
+A simple script to display ECG waveform graphs based on data previously collected from the ECG recorder.
+The script accepts a CSV file whose first column contains time samples and the second column contains ECG signal samples.
+The signal is filtered using a Butterworth bandpass filter.

 ### Usage
-Datasource should be csv file with 2 columns - first column with time, second one with ecg sampled values

 ```
 positional arguments:
   fname                 File path